 “A bitter heart devours its owner”.
-(Herero adage).

-24th September 1964
+1. Thursday 24th September 1964

 Waking and sleeping are like parallel universes.
 The function of the former is to learn about life; and the function of the latter is to collect up the broken pieces of another futile day.

-He stepped out from among the trees on to the shamrock blanket that grew profusely in the fields to the south and west, and abutted the sprawling sea of grey, corporation houses that was Wattling Town, on the outskirts of Dublin City.
+He stepped out from among the trees on to the shamrock blanket that grew profusely in the fields to the south and west, abutting the sprawling sea of grey, corporation houses that was Wattling Town, on the outskirts of Dublin City.
 The shamrock was just as alive and active in the cold, pre-dawn breeze, despite being almost invisible.
 But it was still the same shamrock that had inspired generations of Irishmen to strive for freedom in a world of permanent serfdom, and perpetual slavery to false ideas and false gods.

 He felt the poor shamrock crushing under the weight of his big, black riding boots; the ones he used to wear many years ago, when he was a proud, young farmer, many miles from here.
 He could sense the black blood flowing out of the crushed shamrock leaves, as he stepped forward.
 And then he noticed a change in texture, and realized that his right foot was now completely bare, and buried up to the ankle in a warm, sticky cow pat.

-He swung his fifty-five-year-old legs out of bed, and looked up at the crucifix on the wall opposite the side of his lonely bed, above the holy water font by the light switch.
+He swung his fifty-five-year-old legs out of bed, and looked up at the crucifix on the wall opposite the side of his lonely bed, above the holy water font, by the light switch.
 He scratched his greying head of wavy, formerly-black hair, and yawned.
 Over to his left he could see his son Christopher’s blankets rising and falling rhythmically, as he snored through his drunken stupor.
-The little drunken bastard.
+The little drunken bastard, he thought.
 Under the chair, to the side of Christopher’s bed, Michael could see the quarter bottle of whiskey which Christopher would slug down as soon as he awoke.
 Sixteen years old, and already an alcoholic for more than two years.
 And getting his booze money by driving a coal truck, despite being below the normal, sensible age for driving.

 Michael, who never drank alcohol, stood up on the cold lino, and began to scratch his chest and back, under the long-sleeved vest he always wore in bed.
 He was sick of his life.
 Sleeping alone in this cold, double bed, in the box room, for the past eight years, had been a great strain on his mental state.
 He was depressed and angry – bitter – and he constantly felt an ache in his heart.
 He was sure he would have a heart attack one of these days.
 ‘My heart is scalded with the lot of them’, was his constant mantra.

 He put on his work clothes, and laced up his ankle boots.
 He knelt by the side of his bed and began to say his morning prayers.
 He couldn’t understand why God was tormenting him so much.
 His wife having sex with other men; his youngest ‘daughter’ not really his; extreme poverty; and this horrible wretch of a son – a degenerate alcoholic at sixteen years of age.
 And Dermot, his oldest son, who was just eighteen years old, and the only son who really respected him, had left for England three months earlier, in the middle of June.
 He prayed fervently for redemption; for release from his suffering.
-He had always tried to be a good man; but he’d lost his farm; then his first job and tied cottage; then his wife; and now his life revolved around working as a poorly-paid gardener for a family of rich toffs on the outskirts of Dublin City.
+He had always tried to be a good man; but he’d lost his farm; then his first job and his tied cottage; then his wife; and now his life revolved around working as a poorly-paid gardener for a family of rich toffs on the outskirts of Dublin City.